The future of cars is electric: Tesla, Rivian, and now Lucid are all worth more than Ford and GM

 Call it a pretty stellar week for Lucid.
 On Monday, the company also picked up MotorTrend‘s Car of the Year award for the Air, marking the first time the prize has been given to a first-time automaker’s very first vehicle.
 As these firsts may suggest, Lucid’s vehicle line is hardly prolific: Four models of the Air—priced from $77,400 to $169,000—are it.
 Nor is the company profitable yet; it reported $524 million in third-quarter losses, citing rising costs from increased vehicle production and a new round of hires.

 Rivian and Lucid’s successes mean that Ford, inventor of the mass-produced car, is now the fifth most valuable American automaker.
 Lucid’s CEO Peter Rawlinson had only good things to say about Rivian’s public debut and how he sees it impacting the prospects of EVs overall.
 “A rising tide raises all boats,” he told the Wall Street Journal late yesterday.
-“We can co-exist very comfortably.”
+“We can coexist very comfortably.”